javifc/forecast/README.md

 [![Build Status](https://travis-ci.org/javifc/forecast.svg?branch=master)](https://travis-ci.org/javifc/forecast)

-This application displays a 16 days forecast of a given city.
+This application displays a 16 days forecast info for the given city.
-This forecast info is obtained by calling to the [Open Weather Map API](http://openweathermap.org/forecast16)
+This forecast info is obtained by calling to the [Open Weather Map's API](http://openweathermap.org/forecast16)

 ## How to Configurate